HeshamShaarawy/Jquery-lab/Snake Game/pesudocode.md

   - win / next level buttons

   - test for responsive design
-  - improve the cute snake logo
+  - add speed to the game board
   - add a game logo

 # closed tickets